► Claimed range up to 333 miles, 250+ in the real world

-Be in no doubt, this is the most important car in the Czech brand's history since it became part of the VW Group, because not only does it define Skoda's future EV strategy, but it makes a huge statement of intent about where it sits in the overall Volkswagen hierarchy.
+And this is a big deal for Skoda, with dealers already reporting significant demand from Superb and Kodiaq owners looking to go electric for the first time.
+Be in no doubt, this is possibly the most important car in the Czech brand's history since it became part of the VW Group – not only does it define Skoda's future EV strategy, but it makes a huge statement of intent about where it sits in the overall Volkswagen hierarchy.

 Skoda's most recent products have felt pretty much on a level pegging with Volkswagen – you can't even slide a cigarette paper between the Octavia and the Golf these days – and, if anything, the Enyaq iV looks more impressive than its platform-sharing cousin, the VW ID.4.
-Whereas the German car sports an industrial design, Skoda's effort is warmer inside and classier outside.
+Whereas the German car sports an industrial design, with a minimalist interior, Skoda's effort is more welcoming inside and effortlessly conservatively on the outside.

 What's it like to drive?

 What's impressive is how polished the Enyaq iV feels.
-We concluded after our prototype drive back in 2019 that it feels like it could easily have been the firm's second generation of electric car, not its first.
+We concluded after our prototype drive back in 2019 that it feels like it could easily have been the firm's second generation of bespoke electric car, not its first (discounting the Citigo).
 That early impression was on the money, only more so with the final development completed.

-Around town it's serene, and on the motorway it's hushed and poised with a decent amount of punch when accelerating between 50-70mph.
-Never does it feel underpowered, but equally it rarely knocks your socks off.
+Around town it's serene, and on the motorway it's hushed and poised with low levels of noise from the drivetrain in general.
+Never does it feel underpowered, even in 60 form, but equally it rarely knocks your socks off.

 What about ride and handling?

-With the adaptive dampers set in Comfort mode, it's no softy.
-Body control is kept in check over rougher surfaces and around twisty bends, and although it doesn't feel particularly agile or laden with feedback, it's safe and accurate in bends, and feels on top of its game.
+With the adaptive dampers set in Comfort mode, body control is kept in check over rougher surfaces.
+In short, it's safe and accurate in bends, and feels on top of its game.
 The steering wheel paddles moderate the driveline's energy recuperation – flick the left-hand switch to increase drag, which equates to shifting down on an ICE-engined car.
 Even on its maximum setting it doesn't slow with the conviction of a Tesla Model 3, so you'll rarely find yourself one-pedal driving.